VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

      * Radiomaster Zorro - Small, gamepad style radio
      * Radiomaster TX12 MK II - Small radio with a more traditional shape
-     * Radiomaster TX16S MK II - The best radio on the market, if you can afford it, get it
+     * Radiomaster TX16S MK II - The best radio on the market.
+If you can afford it, get it
       ![Radiomaster radios](/uploads/radiomaster_radios.png "Radiomaster radios")

   2. The quad itself - Depending on if it is a pre-built or not, it may take you a week or more to get all the parts, build it and set it up.
 This mostly applies for self-built quads, but even pre-builts will take some setup time